My Child is not Eating Lunch at School: 4 tips from a Dietitian

-My kid won’t eat his school lunch (or snacks).
+My child is not eating lunch at school.
+Or his snacks.
 He’s in grade 1 and his lunch kit often comes home like this ^.
 You can see one teeny-tiny bite out of the sandwich.
+Being a dietitian unfortunately doesn’t make me immune from common childhood feeding struggles!

-I’ve tried leftovers (even pizza!) and he says he doesn’t like it or he’s embarrassed to eat it.
-He NEVER eats ‘normal’ kid lunch snacks like cheese, yogurt, even crackers…if your kid is like this too, read on for some lunch ideas for picky eaters!
+I’ve tried leftovers (even pizza) and he says he doesn’t like it or he’s embarrassed to eat it.
+And he NEVER eats ‘normal’ kid lunch snacks like cheese, yogurt, even crackers.

 These are the only items he sometimes eats: